BBRS - The newest link in the conflicted chain?

 However, more concerning is that his role at Lloyds Banking Group between 2011-2013 was “Director of SME Markets”.
 Two questions for you:

-1. Which department at Lloyds Bank was most responsible for selling and pricing toxic IRHP’s, toxic structured products, and other products & ‘services’ to non sophisticated Clients?
+1. Which department at Lloyds Bank was most responsible for selling and pricing toxic IRHP’s, toxic structured products, and other products & ‘services’ to non sophisticated Customers?

-2. Which department at Lloyds Bank was most responsible for targetting less sophisticated customers for excessive and undisclosed mark ups when selling them financial products or executing FX transactions and Interest Rate Swaps?
+2. Which department at Lloyds Bank was most responsible for targetting less sophisticated customers for excessive and undisclosed mark ups when selling them financial products, including Interest Rate Hedge Products (IRHP's) or executing FX transactions?

 Yes, that would be SME Markets.